 Descend from Tahoe's alpine perch with a zig-zagging jaunt over Echo Summit, then a scenic cruise alongside the South Fork American River, still on U.S. 50.
 In Placerville, a well-preserved Main Street is home to the town’s oldest building, the rustic, stone Fountain-Tallman Soda Works, built in 1852.
 Now a museum, the building houses artifacts like Placerville's original Soda Works carbonation machine.
 Grab lunch under the stamped-tin ceiling at The Farm Table, a charcuterie and bistro serving artisanal house-cured meats and farm-fresh produce.

 In a little more than an hour, U.S. 50 brings you to California’s capital city, Sacramento.
-Here, state politics blend with sophisticated eateries, convivial breweries, and ultra-modern hotels.
+Here, state politics blend with sophisticated farm-to-table eateries, convivial breweries, and ultra-modern hotels.
 Take a free guided tour of the State Capitol building, an 1869 neoclassical stunner with an imposing 128-foot dome.
 Stroll along Old Sacramento’s riverfront corridor among buildings dating back to the Gold Rush.
-At the Central Pacific Railroad passenger station, climb aboard a restored passenger train for a riverside excursion ride.
+At the California State Railroad Museum, climb aboard a restored passenger train for a riverside excursion ride.

 Get a taste of Sacramento's culinary panache at Michelin-starred The Kitchen (reserve in advance for a five-course, prix fixe extravaganza).
 Check into an upper-floor room overlooking the Sacramento River at urban-elegant The Kimpton Sawyer Hotel, a short walk from museums and sports arenas.
 Take a dip in the rooftop pool, then tuck in for the night and dream about where you're headed next in California.